Prototype Testing for Accessible Client-Side Routing

 March 12, 2019

-At this year's CSUN Assistive Technology conference, I'm conducting prototype testing with users with disabilities to learn how to best support accessible navigation of client-rendered websites.
+Since the 2019 CSUN Assistive Technology conference, I've been conducting prototype testing with users with disabilities to learn how to best support accessible navigation of client-rendered websites.
 My goal is to determine common user preferences amongst the many possible techniques: are there any clear winners?

-So I figured, why not take the opportunity to test with users with disabilities at one of the biggest accessibility conferences in the world?
+So I figured, why not take the opportunity to test with users with disabilities at one of the biggest accessibility conferences in the world (CSUN) and beyond?
 As a web accessibility advocate, I see broad and lasting value in conducting these tests to determine best practices moving forward.
 Simply put: no matter the framework, we all stand to benefit.

 Prototypes in this case are basic interactive code demos that are mostly identical in content, but differ in user interactions, to test rapidly and provide feedback of what works and what doesn't with minimal investment.

-Prototype testing of this nature should only take 10-15 minutes of your time.
-Ideally you can pull up my prototypes on your own computer and try to navigate them, while I take notes and/or record your experience (with permission, of course).
+Prototype testing of this nature should 15-30 minutes of your time.
+Ideally you can pull up my prototypes on your own computer and navigate through them, while I take notes and/or record your experience (with permission, of course).

 What I would like to know: